-- Each person appointed under Article 70 or 71 may serve for a term of three years, subject to the reduced terms of the first people appointed, as set out in Section 8 (2) of Schedule 6. - (2) If a vacancy arises- - (a) among the members appointed by the Constitutional Officers Commission, the Commission may appoint another qualified person of the same gender to fill the vacancy; or - (b) in any group of members appointed by the Electoral Commission, thatCommission must select by lot another person from among the most recent nominees remaining in that group.
+(1) Each person appointed under Article 70 or 71 may serve for a term of three years, subject to the reduced terms of the first people appointed, as set out in Section 8 (2) of Schedule 6.

+(2) If a vacancy arises-

+- (a) among the members appointed by the Constitutional Officers Commission, the Commission may appoint another qualified person of the same gender to fill the vacancy; or - (b) in any group of members appointed by the Electoral Commission, that nominees remaining in that group.
 If there are no remaining nominees in the particular group, the seat remains vacant until the end of the vacating member's term.